Labrador temperament is often described in very positive terms.

-In this article we’re going to delve into the topic of dog temperament in general, and Labrador temperament in particular and look at some of the latest studies and findings.
+In this article we’re going to delve into the topic of dog temperament.
+In particular we’ll look at Labrador temperament.
+To do this we’ll look at some of the latest studies and findings.

 There has been quite a bit of research published on dog temperament in the last couple of decades.